 Clothing was more accessible than ever, with the advent of new man-made fibers producing affordable fashion for all.
-Seemingly clothing became so affordable, that a new ‘disposable’ attitude developed – to the extent that paper clothing was produced.
-Albeit a short lived craze, but perhaps demonstrating the attitudes of society to come.
+It seems that clothing became so affordable that a new ‘disposable’ attitude developed – to the extent that paper clothing was produced.
+Albeit a short lived craze, perhaps it demonstrated the attitudes of society to come.

 In addition to the short skirts and bold patterns of the decade, trouser suits were a popular choice of attire.
 The typical 1960s trouser was similar to the Capri pant of the 1950s, but became more tailored.
 Capri pants were still worn during the 1960s, but women also favored the straight leg cut of trouser.

-- Shoes – low, square toed pumps with a buckle were popular.
-Mary Janes, and pointed pumps were also worn
+- Shoes – low, square-toed pumps with a buckle, Mary Janes, and pointed pumps,

-- Make-Up – Peach, nude lips.
-False eyelashes were worn, dark eyeliner to enhance the eyes.
+- Make-Up – Peach, nude lips, false eyelashes, and dark eyeliner to enhance the eyes,

-- Straight Leg pants worn with loose boxy tops
+- Straight leg pants worn with loose boxy tops, and

-- Colroful plastic jewelry, stacks of bangles or mod designs
+- Colorful plastic jewelry, stacks of bangles, or mod designs.

 See more 60s mod outfits and learn more about 1960s fashion history.

 Shop 1960s Mod Clothes